jplatte/hinoki/README.md

 It is introduced by starting the file with a line that contains exactly `+++`, followed by the TOML document which is then terminated with another `+++` line.

-Here is the full set of things you can currently configure through frontmatter (or `config.toml`):
+Here is the full set of things you can currently configure through frontmatter (as well as the `content` section of `config.toml`):

 ```toml
 # Set this page to be a draft.